-The TV camera in the Ed Harrison Show scene is a real one (a classic RCA monochrome) the call sign atop it was real as well - it was that of Channel 4, NBC's (and thus RCA's) flagship station in New York, which changed its call sign to WRCA-TV the year of the film's release.
-(They adopted their current WNBC-TV calls in 1960.)
+The TV camera in the Ed Harrison Show scene is a real one (a classic RCA monochrome), with a real call sign atop it.
+It is Channel 4, NBC's (and thus RCA's) flagship station in New York, which changed its call sign to WRCA-TV the year of the film's release.
+(They adopted their current WNBC-TV call sign in 1960.)

-The "Ed Harrison TV Show" that Bing Crosby appears on is a reference to The Ed Sullivan Show (1948) better known as The Ed Sullivan Show, that featured known stars, new talent and vaudeville acts.
+The "Ed Harrison TV Show" that Bob appears on is a reference to The Ed Sullivan Show (1948), which featured known stars, new talent and vaudeville acts.
 Ed Harrison was played by Johnny Grant who did not have a long acting career in the movies, but was the honorary Mayor of Hollywood, California who officiated over the unveilings of Stars on the Hollywood Walk of Fame from the early 1960s until his death in 2008.

 When Bob Wallace (Bing Crosby) appears on the Ed Harrison TV show, he is briefly shown - as if the audience is watching him at home - on a 1950s television set.
 The brand of the television is DuMont, one of the first manufacturers of TVs in America and the name of TV network from the 1950s.
 Jackie Gleason, Morey Amsterdam and Bishop Fulton J. Sheen were some of the notables that began on the DuMont Network, which ceased operations in 1956.